Declared a World Heritage Site, it is one of the most beautiful cities in Europe and is popularly known as the Pearl of the Mediterranean.

-Along with the impregnable walls of Dubrovnik, the Fortress of St. Lawrence is the emblem of the city.
-This defensive construction from the early 11th century was located just outside the city walls on the top of a hill to protect the republic of Regusa from the Venetian threat, its rival for hegemony in the Adriatic, since from here it controlled access by both sea and land.
+Along with the impregnable walls of Dubrovnik, the Fort of St. Lawrence is the emblem of the city.
+This defensive construction of the early eleventh century was located just outside the wall on top of a hill to protect the republic of Regusa from the Venetian threat, his rival for hegemony of the Adriatic, as from here was controlled access both by sea and by land.

-Being isolated, the Fort of San Lorenzo can only be accessed through two bridges.
-Over the main entrance to which one of them gives access there is carved in the stone an inscription in Latin that says: Non bene pro toto libertas venditur auro (Freedom is not sold for all the money in the world).
-A declaration of principles from the Ragusians to the powerful Republic of Venice.
+Being isolated, the Fort of San Lorenzo can only be accessed via two bridges.
+On the main entrance to which one of them gives access there is carved in the stone an inscription in Latin that says: Non bene pro toto libertas venditur auro (Freedom is not sold for all the money in the world).
+A declaration of principles of the Ragusians to the powerful Republic of Venice.

 What to see inside

 To reach it you have to climb about 200 steps but the effort is worth it because at the top of the fortress the views of the bay of Pile and the city are absolutely fantastic.
-Here is the large Croatian flag that can be seen from all over the city.
+Here you can see the big Croatian flag that can be seen from all over the city.